jbossdemocentral/bpms-rewards-demo/README.md

 This is the HR employee rewards demo that provides examples of human task integration, form designer and a custom email work item handler.

-There are three options available to you for using this demo; local, OpenShift and containerized.
+There are four options available to you for using this demo; local, Openshift Online, Red Hat CDK OpenShift Enterprise and Containerized.

 Option 1 - Install on your machine